-The Bottom Line is, it's okay to dislike a show/movie/game/book/character; but there are civil, socially acceptable ways of expressing that dislike, just like with expressing love for a character or medium.
+The bottom line is, it's okay to dislike a show/movie/game/book/character; but there are civil, socially acceptable ways of expressing that dislike, just like with expressing love for a character or medium.

-, including yourself (unless you actually do fit this trope, and you won't know if you do) are pretty respectful when it comes to critiquing a show or will simply just ignore it as they fully know that they won't enjoy the show and let the fans be.
+, including yourself (unless you actually do fit this, and you won't know if you do) are pretty respectful when it comes to critiquing a show or will simply just ignore it as they fully know that they won't enjoy the show and let the fans be.

-As a footnote, to many a devoted fan, nearly every Hatedom for their fandom is a Hate Dumb.
-There is often a broad overlap between people who accuse others of being in a Hate Dumb and people who enjoy complaining about people not liking the show
+As a footnote, to many a devoted fan, nearly every hatedom for their fandom is a hate dumb.
+There is often a broad overlap between people who accuse others of being in a hate dumb and people who enjoy complaining about people not liking the show

-The concept is closely related to Don't Shoot the Message.
+The concept is closely related to Don't Shoot the Message

-Not to be confused with Hatedom, which is the intelligent version of this trope.
+Not to be confused with hatedom

 Common variations of Hate Dumb: